12 Best Places to Stay in Thailand for Families in 2026

 A woman on a swing on a beach.

 Koh Samui is the place we keep coming back to.
 Actually, we live here now.
-So maybe I’m a little biased—but there’s a reason this island is such a favorite with families.
+So maybe I’m a little biased.
+But there’s a reason this island is such a favorite with families.

 It’s Thailand’s second-largest island, but it still feels cozy.
 You can drive around it in under two hours.
 The beaches are beautiful.
 The roads are decent.
 And there’s a good mix of quiet corners and places with stuff to do.